Cryptosporidiosis in calves

 Furthermore, feed additives that stabilize gut health and improve gut integrity can help to prevent cryptosporidiosis, as it requires much higher numbers of cryptosporidia to establish an infection in a healthy gut compared to a gut with preexisting disorders.
 If a calf has fallen sick, it is most important to keep the milk uptake high, as water and energy loss from the gut must be compensated to reduce the impact of diarrhea.
-Bitter substances have proven to improve milk intake in calves, even during diarrhea.
+Feed additives containing secondary plant metabolites have proven to improve milk intake in calves, even during diarrhea.

 About the author